 E.1.28.
 Provider Network.
 The Contractor shall provide information as specified by the Agency about its Provider Network at no less frequently than the following: (1) at the time it enters into the Contract with the Agency, and (2) on an annual basis, and (3) at any time there is a significant change (as defined by the Agency) in the Contractor’s operations that impacts services.
 The Contractor shall: (i) adequately serve the expected enrollment; (ii) offer an appropriate range of services and Access to preventive and Primary Care Services for the population expected to be enrolled; and (iii) maintain a sufficient number, mix and geographic distribution of Providers in accordance with the general Access standards set forth in Special Contract Exhibit C. These minimum requirements shall not release the Contractor from the requirement to provide or arrange for the provision of any medically necessary covered service required by its Enrolled Members, whether specified above or not.
 See: 42 C.F.R. § 438.207(b) - (c); 42 C.F.R. § 457.1230(b). {From CMSC E.1.09}.

 E.1.29.
 Provider Credentialing Performance Metric.
 Contractor shall complete Credentialing of all Providers applying for Network Provider status as follows: (i) 85% within thirty (30) Days; (ii) 98% within forty-five (45) Days; and (iii) 100% within sixty (60) Days.
-The start time begins when the Contractor initially receives Credentialing materials from the Provider.
-If a provider has not submitted all necessary Credentialing materials, the Contractor shall notify the provider of all additional materials required within seven (7) Days from initial receipt of the necessary Credentialing materials.
-If the Contractor requests additional materials, not already submitted by the Provider, the time to complete Credentialling shall not be measured while the Contractor is waiting for the requested materials.
-Once the Provider submits the additional materials, the measurement of time to complete Credentialling will resume.
-Completion time ends when written communication is mailed or faxed to the Provider notifying them of the Contractor’s decision.
+The credentialling performance metric start time begins when the provider submits a formal request to contract and/or participate in the Contractor’s network.
+If a provider has not submitted all necessary Credentialing materials, the Contractor shall notify the provider of all additional materials required within seven (7) Days from initial receipt of the formal request to contract and/or participate in the network.
+If the Contractor requests additional materials, not already submitted by the Provider, the time to complete Credentialling/contracting shall not be measured while the Contractor is waiting for the requested materials.
+Once the Provider submits the additional materials, the measurement of time to complete Credentialling/contracting will resume.
+Completion time ends when written communication is mailed, emailed, or faxed to the Provider notifying them of the Contractor’s decision.

 E.1.30.
 Provider Recredentialing Performance Metric.
 Contractor shall complete recredentialing of all contracted Providers no less than every three (3) years as follows: (i) 90% within thirty (30) days, and (ii) 99% within ninety (90) days.